 A GIS-based decision support system providing quick access to state fish and wildlife agency priorities related to crucial habitats and important migration areas.

-To help ensure both wildlife and local economies remain viable, Western Governors asked the Western Governors’ Association (WGA) in 2007 to examine how state wildlife agencies could be more collaborative and innovative as they provide wildlife species and habitat information to their various “customers,” including federal agencies, state agencies, local and tribal governments, conservation advocates, industry, and private landowners.
+To help ensure both wildlife and local economies remain viable, Western Governors asked the Western Governors’ Association (WGA) in 2007 to examine how state wildlife agencies could be more collaborative and innovative as they provide wildlife species and habitat information to their various customers, including federal agencies, state agencies, local and tribal governments, conservation advocates, industry, and private landowners.
 As a result, Western Governors Association established the Western Governors’ Wildlife Council, named their representatives to it, and asked it to identify key wildlife corridors and crucial wildlife habitats in the West and to make that information publicly available.
 That effort resulted in the development of the west-wide Crucial Habitat Assessment Too (CHAT) in 2013.
-Today, that effort continues under the guidance of WAFWA to provide conservation through information exchange and working partherships:
+Today, that effort continues under the guidance of WAFWA to provide conservation through information exchange and working partnerships:

 PURPOSE: PUBLIC RESOURCE OF STATE AGENCY PRIORITIES

 CHAT delivers a wildlife conservation tool designed to provide the public easy access to location-based information on state fish and wildlife agency conservation priorities at a landscape level.

 “Easily accessible state agency data is critical to informed land use, land planning and natural resource decisions.”

 CHAT focuses on providing the most credible data source on crucial wildlife habitats and important migration/movement areas across the western North American landscape.

 “Crucial habitats are places containing the resources that are necessary for the survival and reproduction of wildlife.”

 OUTCOME: PROMOTE HEALTHY PRODUCTIVE LANDSCAPES